Remember a time when we could socialise at a distance fewer than two metres?

 Jumping in and out of festival mosh pits.
 Shazaming tunes on the sly.
 Waiting in the rain for the night bus home.
 Selfies in front of expensive looking art at galleries you can’t remember the name of.
 Spilling drinks at the block party.
 Nursing your fingers after clicking your way through an entire poetry night.
 Quietly sobbing after trying (and failing) to secure press night tickets…

 We all love events, and how the best ones leave us feeling and thinking way after it’s done.
 But how do you put one together that will leave other people wanting more?
-Though these experiences may feel like distant memories, we want to prepare the next generation of Black* artists, curators, organisers and promoters with the knowhow on putting on productions that will bring us back together once the world opens up again.
+Though these experiences may feel like distant memories, we want to prepare the next generation of Black* artists, curators, organisers and promoters with the knowhow on putting on meaningful productions.

 Led by theatre, festival and participatory arts producer Adrian Gardner (Theatre Royal Stratford East, Fuel Theatre, Apples & Snakes), over 12 weeks you’ll get to know all about how to put together an event that bangs.
 The essential skills of producing can be applied to all kinds of work regardless of the scale; whether it’s indoors or outside, touring or site-specific, digital or in-person, immersive or otherwise, by the end of the course you’ll have learned the do’s and don’ts of creative producing.